How To Tell If You're Neurotic

 Karen Horney believed that neurosis was one's distorted view of themselves and the world around them.
 This could be determined by a compulsive need instead of one's legitimate interest in how the world is supposed to operate.
 She believed that neurosis involved an environment transferring feelings into a young child, and there were several ways that this could occur.
-For instance, a parent may feel too worked up in their personal problems to take care of their child, and this can create neurosis in the child.
+For instance, a parent may feel too worked up in their personal challenges to take care of their child, and this could create neurosis in the child.

-When a child grows into an adult, they will form their "solution" to these conflicts, but they will be unhealthy.
+Horney’s theory suggests that when a child grows into an adult, they will form their "solution" to these conflicts, but they will be unhealthy.
 They may use perfectionism or narcissism to cope with their symptoms or become too needy or compliant.

-History of The Term
+History Of The Term

-Now, let's discuss more the history of the term.
+Now, let's discuss more the history of the term neurotic.
 The first person to coin it was William Cullen, a Scottish doctor.
-In 1769, he used the term to talk about a "disorder of sense and motion," and believed it to be caused by a problem in the nervous system.
+In 1769, he used the term to talk about a "disorder of sense and motion" and believed it to be caused by a problem in the nervous system.
 The term was a bit of a blanket term that could describe symptoms and disorders that had no physiological explanation.
 He believed that neurosis had different symptoms such as knee-jerking, no gag reflex, and other symptoms, and his definition was used until Jung and Freud decided to refine it.
 To this day, it has been used in psychology, as well as some philosophies.

 As for what the term means, it comes from two Greek words meaning "nerve" and "abnormal condition."